Countable and Uncountable Infinities

 *

 This amazed me when I first learned about it, and it still amazes me to this day.
 It feels like something strange is going on here, something that breaks my intuition.
 Since there’s a rational/algebraic number between every rational/algebraic number, it seems like there’d be no gaps ― like that would enough to form the continuum.
-But it turns out they’re not truly continuous ― there are numbers like e and π that are left out.
+But it turns out that they’re not truly continuous ― there are numbers like e and π that are left out.

 But not only that ― it also turns out that the real numbers are an entirely different beast than any of their subsets discussed ― you could even say categorically different.
 It’s like the transition from the rational/algebraic numbers to the real numbers is when the jump from discrete to continuous truly occurs.
 And this jump itself is discrete.